fwiedmann/dotfiles/README.md

 end
 ```

-If the language server itselfs porivdes the ability to disable formatting, create a custom setting in the [settings folder](./nvim/lua/fwiedmann/lsp/settings) and update the options for the server [here](.nvim/lua/fwiedmann/lsp/lsp-installer.lua).
+If the language server itself provides the ability to disable formatting, create a custom setting in the [settings folder](./nvim/lua/fwiedmann/lsp/settings) and update the options for the server [here](.nvim/lua/fwiedmann/lsp/lsp-installer.lua).

 ## LSP Servers

 ### Java

-The java lsp server requires three additional dependecies in order to run debugging and tests.
+The java lsp server requires three additional dependencies in order to run debugging and tests.

 Clone the two following repos, follow the build instructions and update the `nvim/ftplugin/java.lua` references.